JoaoUliana027/python-portfolio/README.md

 A collection of Python projects developed to practice programming, logic, and application development.
 Each project was created as part of my learning journey and skill improvement.

 ---

 ## 📂 Projects

 ### 🧮 Calculator
-A simple Python calculator for basic mathematical operations.
+A command-line Python program implementing basic arithmetic operations (addition, subtraction, multiplication, division).
-**Goal:** Practice logic and input handling in the terminal.
+**Technologies:** Python 3
+**Focus:** Handling user input, control flow, and arithmetic logic in a console environment.

 ### 📝 To-Do List
-A task management web application built with Flask.
+A full-stack web application built with Flask to manage task creation, completion, and deletion, using server-side rendering and state persistence.
-**Goal:** Learn the fundamentals of web development with Python.
+**Technologies:** Python 3, Flask, HTML, CSS
+**Focus:** Web development fundamentals including routing, templating with Jinja2, form handling, and basic CRUD operations.

 ### 🔄 Unit Converter
-A sleek and user-friendly web application to convert between various units of measurement, including length, weight, and temperature.
+A Flask-based web application for converting units of length, weight, and temperature.
+Implements a modular Python backend for conversion logic and a responsive front-end with custom CSS styling.
+**Technologies:** Python 3, Flask, HTML, CSS
-**Goal:** Practice building interactive web applications with Flask while improving user input handling and front-end styling.
+**Focus:** Building interactive web tools, input validation, modular code design, and front-end UI/UX improvements.

 ---

 ## 🛠 Technologies
 - **Python 3**
 - **Flask**
 - **HTML & CSS**

 ---

 💡 *This repository will be updated as new projects are developed.*